MHickey2/EssenChelle-Oils/TESTING.md

 **Testing**
 As a superuser you can see the delete button below blogs on the blog pages and within the product detail page below the product description.
 An ordinary user cannot see these options.
 If logged in but not a superuser, they will be shown an error message telling them that they can not delete the product.
 Followed all these user routes and the application worked as expected.

-Tests Passed &#2611;
+Tests Passed &#x2611;

 **7. Approve reviews for Products and comments for Blogs in the admin Panel** As a superuser you can log in to the admin panel and view a range of information on users, products, comments, reviews  and contacts.
-You can add information
+You can add Products and Blogs, review orders, change user details, approve comments for blogs and reviews for products, and and when they are approved they are published on the site.

+**Testing**
+- Managed to create, update and delete data in all models, during the entire project, and all seems to be working as expected when logged in as the superuser.
+- When a User comments on a post, Admin needs to approve before it is displayed on the site, this is working as expected, when logged in as the superuser.
+- When a User submits a review on a product, the superuser needs to approve it before it is displayed on the site, this is working as expected, when logged in as the superuser.

+Tests Passed &#x2611;